-Example: If a 25-foot-by-50-foot plot contains four trees between 2 and 4 inches in diameter, two trees between 4 and 8 inches in diameter, three trees between 8 and 12 inches in diameter, and two trees over 12 inches in diameter, the rating score is: (4x1) + (2x2) + (3x4) + (2x8) = 36 points.
+Example: If a 25-foot-by-50-foot plot contains four (4) trees between 2 and 4 inches in diameter, two (2) trees between 4 and 8 inches in diameter, three (3) trees between 8 and 12 inches in diameter, and two (2) trees over 12 inches in diameter, the rating score is: $(4 \times 1) + (2 \times 2) + (3 \times 4) + (2 \times 8) = 36$ points.
 Thus, the plot contains a well-distributed stand of trees.
-Trees totaling 12 points (36-24 = 12) may be removed from the plot provided that no cleared openings are created.
+Trees totaling 12 points ($36 - 24 = 12$) may be removed from the plot provided that no cleared openings are created.

 - iv.
-The following shall govern in applying this point system: - (A) The 25-foot-by-50-foot rectangular plots must be established where the landowner or lessee proposes clearing within the required buffer; - (B) Each successive plot must be adjacent to, but not overlap, a previous plot; - (C) Any plot not containing the required points must have no vegetation removed except as otherwise allowed by this Ordinance; - (D) Any plot containing the required points may have vegetation removed down to the minimum points required or as otherwise allowed by this Ordinance; - (E) Where conditions permit, no more than 50 percent of the points on any 25-foot-by-50-foot rectangular plot may consist of trees greater than 12 inches in diameter. - v.
-For purposes of the requirement in subsection ii above, retention of "other natural vegetation" is defined as retaining existing vegetation under three feet in height and other ground cover and retaining at least five saplings less than two (2) inches in diameter at 41⁄2 feet above ground level for each 25-foot-by-50-foot rectangular area.
-If five saplings do not exist, no woody stems less than two (2) inches in diameter can be removed until five (5) saplings have been recruited into the plot. - vi.
-There shall be no cleared opening in the vegetated buffer's forested canopy (as measured from the outer limits of the tree or shrub crown)-or the canopy of other existing woody vegetation if a forested canopy is not present-that is greater than 250 square feet in area-provided, however, that a single footpath no wider than six feet (as measured between tree trunks and/or shrub stems) is allowed for the purpose of accessing the shoreline provided that a cleared line of sight to the water through the buffer strip is not created. - vii.
-Notwithstanding the requirements of this subsection 2.3.3.C(8), stairways or similar structures may be permitted with a Building Permit approved by the Code Enforcement Officer, to provide shoreline access in areas of steep slope or unstable soils, provided that the structure is limited to a maximum of four (4) feet in width; that the structure does not extend below or over the normal high-water line of a water body or upland edge of a wetland (unless permitted by the Maine Department of Environmental Protection pursuant to the Natural Resources
+The following shall govern in applying this point system:

+- (A) The 25-foot-by-50-foot rectangular plots must be established where the landowner or lessee proposes clearing within the required buffer; - (B) Each successive plot must be adjacent to, but not overlap, a previous plot; - (C) Any plot not containing the required points must have no vegetation removed except as otherwise allowed by this Ordinance; - (D) Any plot containing the required points may have vegetation removed down to the minimum points required or as otherwise allowed by this Ordinance; - (E) Where conditions permit, no more than 50 percent of the points on any 25-foot-by-50-foot rectangular plot may consist of trees greater than 12 inches in diameter.
-Comment [AB59]: For clarification.

-Chapter 2 - Zoning Districts

-Section 2.3 Overlay Zoning Districts

-Subsection 2.3.3 Shorelands Protection Overlay (SPO) District
+- v.
+For purposes of the requirement in Subsection ii above, retention of "other natural vegetation" is defined as retaining existing vegetation under three feet in height and other ground cover and retaining at least five saplings less than two (2) inches in diameter at four and one-half (4.5) feet above ground level for each 25-foot-by-50-foot rectangular area.
+If five (5) saplings do not exist, no woody stems less than two (2) inches in diameter can be removed until five (5) saplings have been recruited into the plot.